 AA Mercury cold vapor and Hydride generation

 Atomic absorbtion: Mecury and AsenicHOME Email Webmaster

-Related link :
+Related links :

 Mercury Cold Vapor

-Free mercury atoms can exist at room temperature can be analysed using atomic absorption without employing flame and graphite furnace techniques at high temperatures.
+Free mercury atoms can exist at room temperature and can be analysed using atomic absorption without employing flame and graphite furnace techniques at high temperatures.

 Mercury is reduced in solution using stannous chloride or sodium borohydride in a closed system.
 The reaction quantitatively releases mercury (from the sample solution) and is carried by a stream of air, nitrogen or argon through a quartz absorption cell placed in the light path of an AA instrument for analysis.

 The detection limit for mercury by this cold vapor technique is approximately 0.02 mg/L.

 Hydride generation sampling systems are similar to cold vapor mercury systems, except that the hydrides generated must be heated in air/acetylene flame or electrically to create atoms in the free state.

 The following metals can be analysed by HGAAS.